 Gas log fires

-You can’t do much better than the ambience delivered by an open fire, but wood burning fires can be messy and inefficient.
+Wood fires offer ambience, but often create mess and run less efficiently than modern systems.
 A gas log fire not only looks a treat, they’re extremely energy efficient and give off impressive heat levels.

 Space heaters